2022 Iowa Senate election

 The 2022 Iowa Senate elections were held on November 8, 2022, to elect members of the Iowa Senate from 25 odd-numbered districts.
 Senators serve four-year terms in single-member constituencies, with half of the seats up for election each cycle.
+Additionally, because the 2022 elections were the first elections since the 2020 United States Census and subsequent redistricting, elections were also held in 9 even-numbered districts where redistricting resulted in more than one incumbent wishing to represent the district.
 Primary elections were held on June 7.